1

 $1,330,274.75 rounded to the nearest $1 is $1,330,275

-The assessment rate can be determined by dividing the assessed value by the actual value.
+The assessment rate can be determined by dividing the assessed value by the actual value, assuming there is not an actual value adjustment.

-The actual value can be determined by dividing the assessed value by the assessment rate.
+The actual value can be determined by dividing the assessed value by the assessment rate, assuming there is not an actual value adjustment.

 Mills